asset-web/asset-web.github.io/README.md

 ### Build, test and deploy

 Travis CI automates running `script/buildtest` script which generates the site using Jekyll static site generator.
 HTML validation and link checking is run against this output.
-Upon success the static site is deployed to a remote server.
-The Github pages is then used as a secondary deployment target.
+Upon successfully merging a pull request the static site is deployed to a remote server.
+The Github pages is then used as a secondary deployment target for all master commits.

 Full details can be seen in `.travis.yml`.